preames/public-notes/deref+nofree.rst

 The need for a broader solution comes from the observation that deref(N) is not the only attribute with this problem.  deref_or_null(N) is a fairly obvious case we'd known about with the previous proposal, but it was recently realized that other allocation related facts have this problem as well.
 We now have specific examples with allocsize(N,M) - and the baked in variants in MemoryBuiltins - and suspect there are other attributes, either current or future, with the same challenge.

 The opportunity comes from the addition of "nofree" attribute.
 Up until recently, we really didn't have a good notion of "free"ing an allocation in the abstract machine model.
-We used to comingle this with our notion of capture, and sometimes even aliasing.  (i.e. We'd assume that functions which could free must also capture and/or write.)
+We used to comingle this with our notion of capture.  (i.e. We'd assume that functions which could free must also capture.)
 With the explicit notion of "nofree", we have an approach available to us we didn't before.

 The Proposal Itself
 ====================